 Club Background

 Southport eh ?
 Paris of the North.
 They really really hate being called Scouseport – which of course simply encourages everyone (by which we mean Hugh, Badger and Ciderspace!) to do just that.
-They’ll argue endlessly about it, showing you road atlases, quoting post codes and obscure council documents and boundary changes without realising they undermine their case with every word as the whole conversation is conducted in a heavy Scouse accent by someone wearing a shellsuit whilst holding your car’s stereo.
-They even compete in the Liverpool Senior Cup, so Scouseport it is.
+They’ll argue endlessly about it, showing you road atlases, quoting post codes and obscure council documents and boundary changes without realising they undermine their case with every word as the whole conversation is conducted in a heavy Scouse accent.
+They have competed in the Liverpool Senior Cup** before, so Scouseport it is.

-Southport is an ex-league club, relegated and replaced by Wigan in 1978.
+Southport is an ex-league club, failed in a bid for re-election and were replaced by Wigan in 1978.
 When you get to the ground there is very little evidence of the old league club that once stood there, with plenty of change having taken place in the past 30 years.
 Out on the main street you’ll find the entrance to all of the clubs shops, offices and bars from the main facade which is effectively the back of the main stand.
 Parking is a little tricky, and is only available as on-street parking – there is absolutely no car park whatsoever.
 You’ll find the welcome in the bar a sincere one, and getting served easy due to the orderly queue that is formed.
-If drink is not your thing there is supposedly a massage parlour close by where they can release all those pre-match tensions, and where they can … errr … perform other services.
-So we’ve been told.
 Once in the ground, there bizarrely appears to be segregation in force for all games, despite the design of the ground and the size and nature of the crowds making this an irrational decision.
 As a result you’re stuck on a open terrace where there is zero atmosphere and where if you are playing in the winter, the sunset makes viewing the game a near impossibility.

 Southport is on the coast, so it does get breezy – you have been warned!

 With the exception of their more elderly support you’ll not find anyone to talk to about those League days, as they spent 15 years in the Northern League without ever threatening to do anything except drop further until 1992-93 when they suddenly won promotion to the Conference.
-During their first three seasons they threatened big things, finishing third, fourth and sixth, but since then they have drifted and began flirting with the relegation zone until the departure of ex-manager Paul Futcher, who took them to a losing FA Trophy final at Wembley, and the appointment of former Liverpool and England defender Mark Wright as boss.
+During their first three seasons they threatened big things, finishing third, fourth and sixth, but their next major achievement came in 1998 when they reached the FA Trophy final at Wembley, losing to Cheltenham Town in front of 10,000 Scousers…..sorry, Lancastrians.

 We’ve Met Before